two-as-one/sub-domain/src/encounters/dialogue/README.md

 ```

 ## Template syntax
 Templates are text files that represent a dialogue tree.
 A dialogue tree is a branching path of dialogue for the player to interact with.
-Dialogues can interface with the game and have [conditional branches or trigger events](#conditions-events).
+Dialogues can interface with the game and can [trigger events](#actions) or have [conditional branches](#conditions).

 ### Parser
-Just like any other text in the game, you can use the [parser](../../../PARSER.md) to access game entities and write dynamic text.
+Remember that just like any other text in the game, you can use the [parser](../../../PARSER.md) to access game entities and write dynamic text.

 ```
 [foe] grabs [whose:penis].